Georgakopoulos-Soares-lab/MAFin/README.md

 **Reverse complement K-mer**: `CGG`

-Wich is found at genomic coordinates 3,5:
+Which is found at genomic coordinates 3,5:

 | 1 | 2 | 3 | 4   | 5 |6|7|
 |----------|----------|---------------|----------|--------|-|-|